susanBuck/notes/10_SEO/03_Tools_and_Strategies.md

 ## Friendly URLs

 * As a guiding principle for your URLs, aim to always make your URLs friendly for the user.
 This practice will also be optimal for search engines.
-* It's debatable in the SEO community about how much Google pays attention to keywords in URL's, but it certainly can't hurt.
+* It's debatable in the SEO community about how much Google pays attention to keywords in URL's, but it can't hurt.
 * Hyphens are the preferred symbol for separating words in URLs.
-* CMS such as WordPress, make friendly URLs easy.
+* CMS such as WordPress make friendly URLs easy.
 * Custom sites:

 Clean folder / file name structure: